Uranus in Aries

 In his newer unfettered guise, Uranus’s main foe is Pluto-symbol of the gradually accumulated-and-consolidated power that grants certain slices of ‘the ruling class’ a habitual dominance over all else.

 In so many areas, personal and collective, it seems there is little time to waste.
-The sign of Aries courses with this sense of urgencyŠ a directness that operates at its best when it can immediately act toward its desired result.
+The sign of Aries courses with this sense of urgency a directness that operates at its best when it can immediately act toward its desired result.
 Though sometimes crude in its efforts, the flip-side benefit to this approach is a simplicity that instinctively reduces overly convoluted situations to the basics: yes or no, stop or go, black or white, with us or against us.
-The presence of both Jupiter and now Uranus in Aries is a well-timed gift of accelerated pace.
-Winners will be those who can ride this speeding bullet.

-We cannot genuinely decipher Uranus-in-Aries’s lessons for us over the coming several years without always already considering its position in square to Pluto in Capricorn.
-Indeed, this entire epoch (say, 2010-2017 roughly) will make the most sense if interpreted as ‘the Uranus-Pluto Square era’, as that is precisely how instrumental this single aspect will prove to understanding our moment in history.
+We cannot genuinely decipher Uranus-in-Aries’s lessons for us over the coming years without always already considering its position in square to Pluto in Capricorn.
+Indeed, this entire epoch ( through to 2017 will make the most sense if interpreted as ‘the Uranus-Pluto Square era’, as that is precisely how instrumental this single aspect will prove to understanding our moment in history.

 And what does this ‘era’ mean, exactly?
 Across different zones of activity, we will witness parallel archetypal manifestations of revolutionary resistance to entrenched conglomerations of power, authority and wealth.
 We’re already catching glimpses of this on the stage of global politics.
 Let’s not, however, overlook the relevance of this spirit of insurgency in our personal lives.
 If indeed the personal is political, then the manner in which we choose to conduct our everyday activities-how willingly we settle for dis-empowering roles we’ve been ‘assigned’ by those with the titles and the money, or how defiantly we create alternatives for ourselves that provide greater freedom and individuality-becomes the very battleground for determining what kind of world we’ll live in.